-Every year 8-10 SoTL projects are selected.
-These projects incorporate inquiry of teaching and learning in higher education with a potential for significant contributions to the UBC community and beyond.
+Selected projects broaden our understanding of teaching and learning in higher education and show a potential for significant contributions to the UBC community and beyond.
 The expected life cycle of a project is one to two years.
-Project are strategically selected to reflect the breadth of work at UBC in terms of disciplines, scholarly approaches, and seniority.

 The following criteria are used to evaluate the proposals:

-- Is the work likely to contribute to undergraduate teaching and learning at UBC beyond the scope of the project?
+- Impact.
+Is the work likely to contribute to teaching and learning at UBC beyond the scope of the project?

 Awarded projects receive a support package that includes the following: